OpenEnergyPlatform/ontology/README.md

 ## Contributing and developing
 This is an interdisciplinary, open source project, help is always appreciated!

-The development of the ontology happens mainly on [github](https://github.com/OpenEnergyPlatform/ontology) and is supplemented by telcos to review the progress and discuss more complicated topics.
+The development of the ontology happens mainly on [github](https://github.com/OpenEnergyPlatform/ontology) and is supplemented by (online) developer meetings to review the progress and discuss more complicated topics.

 Please read the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki) for information about the ontology, its standards, its best practice principles and on BFO classification.